h-escoffier/WILDkCAT/docs/explanation/explanation.md

     *  The target temperature \( T_{opt} \) corresponds to the midpoint of the desired optimal range.

+4. **Merging rows with same reaction-enzyme combination**

+    During the extraction step, multiple rows may be generated if a combination of reaction and enzyme is associated with multiple EC numbers.
+In such cases, after the retrieval step, these rows are merged to retain only the best kcat value.
+The column `ec_codes` lists all the EC numbers associated with the reaction-enzyme pair.
+The column `ec-code` indicates the EC number corresponding to the selected kcat value.

 ---

 ## 3 - Predict missing kcat values using machine learning